T0ren4ik/probabilityTheory/README.md

 * `CartesianProduct`
 * `Powerset`

-Each of the enumerators generates objects according to its named.
+Each of the enumerators generates objects according to its name.

-1) Initialization
+1) Enumerators initialization

 The first initializer argument for the enumerators `Permutations`, `Placements`, `Combinations`, `ReplacePlacements`, `ReplaceCombinations`, `Powerset` is the source iterable *src*.
 If the first argument is of type `Integer`, an array [1, 2 ... *src*] will be used as the source iterable.